-What made you choose online counselling as a way to support families?
+What made you choose online counselling?

-I started providing online children’s counselling support as a function of necessity.
+I started providing online counselling support as a function of necessity.
 At the time, families could not come in for in-person sessions.
 It was then, I experienced how helpful it was to have the caregiver in the session with the child.
 Caregivers participated in the play and art activities and learned different healthy ways to express feelings together with their children.
 Skills they took from the sessions then carried on after the session was done and became a part of their every day coping skills.
 It was beautiful to see.
 I was inspired by the capacity for families to come together and work on a path towards growth and healing.

 How effective is online counselling?

 Online counselling can be as effective as in-person counselling support.
 However, there may be some struggles that would not be appropriate for online support.
 Feel free to connect to figure out what type of support might be best for your child and family.

 There are benefits to online counselling which can help in it’s effectiveness for some people.
 If you struggle to find child care for your other children, if you do not have transportation, if you have struggles with mobility, or if it is difficult to leave your home for whatever reason, then online counselling may be a helpful option.
 There is also the added bonus that you get to wear cozy clothes and hopefully feel more relaxed as I come to “visit” you from the comfort of your home.

 How will it be helpful for me to take part in my child’s counselling session?

 You are the one with the ability to incorporate coping skills into their everyday lives.
 You are the person that has the greatest impact on your child’s life.

 What type of technology do I need to connect with you for sessions?

 We both must use a private WiFi connection for sessions or a direct Ethernet connection.
 This will significantly help with a clearer video quality.